 Ok so soap is in the “Cleaning” category, got it.
 But exactly HOW does soap clean?

 A soap molecule has 2 sides, one that is hydrophilic ('water-loving') and hydrophobic ('water-hating').

-When grease or oil are mixed with a soap-water solution, the soap molecules work as a barrier between the water and the grease/oil, keeping the two seperate.
+When grease or oil is mixed with a soap-water solution, the soap molecules work as a barrier between the water and the grease/oil, keeping the two separate.
 You mix the soap-water solution with the grease/oil by lathering the soap in your hands and the soap suspends the oil/dirt in such a way that it can be removed or washed away.